 Between hardware configurations, operating system updates, security concerns, and resource monitoring, VPS hosting can be demanding to manage, so it is worthwhile to pay a premium to have the host handle maintenance and upkeep for you.

-If you’ve got IT support in your organization, or if you’re confident in your own skills as a web admin, though, you can save money with unmanaged services.
-You’ll also retain full root access over your virtual server, which makes customization easier.
+If you've got IT support in your organization, or if you're confident in your own skills as a web admin, though, you can save money with unmanaged services.
+You'll also retain full root access to your virtual server, making customization easier.

 Bottom line: The best affordable VPS hosting solutions